BruceOfTheBow/BruceComfyMods/README.md

 ## Related Links
 * See more mods for Comfy Valheim at [ComfyMods](https://github.com/redseiko/ComfyMods)
-* Looking for a chill Valheim server?
+* Looking for a fun Valheim server?
 [Comfy Valheim Discord](https://discord.gg/ameHJz5PFk)